runt18/txGoogle/README.md

 - googles api for python generates code but it wasn't inspectable by reading files.

+## The following services already have wrappers:

+- Gmail
+- Google Cloud Datastore (GCD)
+- Google Cloud Storage (GCS)
+- Google Big Query (BQ)
+- Discovery Service (we use this to download the service definitions for our generated code)
+- Prediction API

 ## How this project is set up:

+This is how we build the wrappers that you can use.

 - you can download service descriptions with: [discovery.py](https://github.com/transceptor-technology/txGoogle/blob/master/txGoogle/wrappers/discovery.py)
 - you can generate the service file.
 This is stored in [txGoogle/services](https://github.com/transceptor-technology/txGoogle/tree/master/txGoogle/services) with: [asyncApisGenerator.py](https://github.com/transceptor-technology/txGoogle/blob/master/txGoogle/asyncApisGenerator.py)